learn-co-curriculum/oo-neopet-html-generator/README.md

 #### Models

 On [neopets.com](http://www.neopets.com/), there are users, items, and neopets:
-* Items are the simplest and just have a type.
+* Items are of the simplest class and just have a type.
-* Users have have a name, neopoints (which are treated like currency), neopets, and items.
+* Users have have a name, neopoints (the Neopia version of currency), neopets, and items.
-* Neopets also can have items, like users.
-They also have a name, a species, strength, defence, movement, and moods.
+* Like users, neopets also can have items.
+In addition, they have a name, a species, strength, defence, movement, and a mood.

 #### Methods

 Some basic things that users can do on [neopets.com](http://www.neopets.com/) are buy pets, buy items, sell pets, feed pets, and give items to pets (kinda like giving them presents).

+They can also read to their pets, submit items for auction, etc. but we'll just be focusing on the five methods above.

 #### HTML Generator

-Once all these methods are built out, you'll make a method in the user class that will generate an HTML file that will display the user's "account", so to speak.
+Once all these methods are built out, you'll make a method in the user class that will generate an HTML file to display the user's "account" (an HTML dashboard, so to speak).
 For instance, that HTML file could look like this:

 ![example html file](/public/img/readme-images/example-html-page.png)

+To see the basic HTML structure that went into creating the above 'profile', take a look at [example.html](/views/readme_example/example.html) in the `views/readme_example` folder.

 ## File Structure